Who wins the Jimmy Butler vs. Nikola Vucevic matchup in tonight's game?

 Jimmy Butler & the Heat

-- The Heat average 112.7 points per game (21st in the league) while giving up 111.3 per contest (ninth in the NBA).
-They have a +32 scoring differential overall and outscore opponents by 1.4 points per game.
+- The Heat average 112.8 points per game (20th in the league) while giving up 111.8 per contest (ninth in the NBA).
+They have a +24 scoring differential overall.

-- Miami averages 41 rebounds per game (26th in the league) compared to the 42 of its opponents.
+- Miami pulls down 41.1 rebounds per game (26th in the league) compared to the 42.1 of its opponents.

 Watch the NBA on Max with the B/R Sports Add-On